luxmedia/LM-Foundation/README.md

 NOTE:
 -----------
-The Project is in alpha state and for internal use only!
+- The Project is in alpha state and for internal use only!

-The module.export() function of foundation is not implemented yet.
+- The module.export() function of foundation is not implemented yet.
 Instead we make a simple linear import of all .styl files in "foundation.styl".
 To avoid duplicate code i converted the @import rules inside the "components/*.styl" to @require.
 This should avoid redundant loading.

-I also removed the predefined !default variables from the "components/*.styl" files.
+- I also removed the predefined !default variables from the "components/*.styl" files.
 All variable-based settings must be done in "_settings.styl"

+- I changed the indentation to 4 spaces instead of 2 spaces.
+This settings proved to be the best for me using large screens.